Hans-Peter Wild Talent Scholarships Find answers to your questions regarding a scholarship application

 I am currently in the preparatory course or the Studienkolleg.
 Can I apply?

-Yes, you can apply if you are a Bachelor’s or consecutive Master’s programme applicant for the first semester of a MINT subject at Heidelberg University for the upcoming winter semester.
+Yes, you can apply if you are a prospective student applying for admission to the first semester of a MINT Bachelor’s or consecutive Master’s degree programme at Heidelberg University for the respective winter semester.
 However, a funding during the preparatory course or the Studienkolleg is not possible.

 Application process